 With large amounts of data, finding the right data or structure can be challenging.
 Imagine you’re trying to find a database table, but you’re unsure which database or schema this table is owned by.
 For example, you might have financial data in another system that you need to join to.

-While Snowflake doesn’t natively provide a tagging system (coming soon), they do provide an Information Schema in each database.
+Snowflake also provides an Information Schema in each database.
 This schema holds information about tables, schemas, functions, stages, and much more metadata automatically.
-This allows users to quickly see all the resources that they have access to within a particular database
+This allows users to quickly see all the resources that they have access to within a particular database.

 Provisioning Rights and Management